CaptainIRS/Delta-Induction-Tasks/README.md

 * Configuration may take upto 5 minutes or more
 * Visit soldier.io in the host browser

+*To view the Chief Commander portal, your Browser User Agent must contain "ChiefCommander"*

 ## Screenshots
 ||||
 |:----------------------------------------:|:-----------------------------------------:|:-----------------------------------------: |